GeoMOER/moer-msc-advanced-SDM/docs/units/_unit02/unit02-04_exercise_training_data.md

 Have a look at the structure of your data again.
 What has changed?

 ### Environmental variables
-The code below retrieves environmental layers for Pakistan using the `geodata` package, we already used in [unit 03](../unit03/unit03-05_example_SpatialDataProcessing.html).
+The code below retrieves environmental layers for Pakistan using the `geodata` package.
 It uses the function `worldclim_country()’ to download bioclimatic variables with a resolution of 10 arc-minutes (res=10), we choose this resolution to process the data fast, to get meaningful results a higher resolution might be better.
 The variable argument "var" is set to "bio" to specify the bioclimatic variables.
 WorldClim provides a comprehensive set of bioclimatic variables that capture key aspects of climate across the globe.
 These variables are derived from long-term climate data and serve as valuable predictors in ecological and biogeographical studies.
 The WorldClim bioclimatic variables include measures such as temperature, precipitation, and seasonality.
 They offer insights into the annual and seasonal variations in climate, including parameters like mean annual temperature, temperature range, and precipitation of different months or seasons.
 Additionally, WorldClim provides indices related to water availability, moisture deficit, and heat stress.
 These bioclimatic variables enable users to assess the climatic conditions of specific regions and study their influence on species distribution patterns, ecological processes, and environmental responses.

 ```r